 Judge Balsamo holds a law degree from the University of Palermo (Italy), and received his specialization Diploma in Regional and Local Government Law from the University of Palermo.
 He was appointed as a trainee Judge in 1991.
-He has published extensively on various topics related to the protection of human rights at both national and international level and to criminal law.
+He has published extensively on various topics related to criminal law and the protection of human rights at both the national and international level.

 Judge Kai Ambos (Germany) has been serving as the Head of the Department of Foreign and International Criminal Law and Chair of Criminal Law, Criminal Procedure, Comparative Law and International Criminal Law at the University of Göttingen (Germany) since May 2003.
 He was appointed Director of the Centro de Estudios de Derecho Penal y Procesal Penal Latinoamericano (CEDPAL) of the University of Göttingen in 2013.
 He also served as Defence Counsel and consultant at the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Court.
 Since March 2006, Judge Ambos has been serving as a part-time Judge at the Provincial Court of Lower Saxony in Göttingen, from where he was delegated to the Appeals Court Braunschweig for 2015.

 Judge Ambos studied law and political science at the universities of Freiburg im Breisgau (Germany), Oxford (UK) and Munich (Germany).
-He made his first state-exam in 1990 and his second state-exam, enabling him to practice law, in 1994.
-Judge Ambos obtained his PhD in 1992 and his habilitation in 2001 (both University of München).
-He has published extensively in the field of criminal law and procedure, comparative law, international criminal law.
+He passed his first State Examination in 1990 and his second State Examination, enabling him to practice law, in 1994.
+Judge Ambos obtained his PhD in 1992 and his habilitation in 2001 (both at the University of München).
+He has published extensively in the field of criminal law and procedure, comparative law and international criminal law.